mjpritchard/test-decap-help/content/docs/batch-computing/slurm-queues.md

 ## 'sinfo' Output field description:

-By default, the SLURM command 'sinfo' displays the following information:
+By default, the Slurm command 'sinfo' displays the following information:

-  * **PARTITION** : Partition name followed by "*" for the default queue/partition
+- **PARTITION** : Partition name followed by **\*** for the default queue/partition
-  * **AVAIL** : State/availability of a queue/partition.
+- **AVAIL** : State/availability of a queue/partition.
 Partition state: up or down.
-  * **TIMELIMIT** : The maximum run time limit per job in each queue/partition is shown in TIMELIMIT in days- hours:minutes  :seconds . e.g. 2-00:00:00 is two days maximum runtime limit
+- **TIMELIMIT** : The maximum run time limit per job in each queue/partition is shown in TIMELIMIT in days- hours:minutes  :seconds . e.g. 2-00:00:00 is two days maximum runtime limit
-  * **NODES** : Count of nodes with this particular configuration e.g. 48 nodes
+- **NODES** : Count of nodes with this particular configuration e.g. 48 nodes
-  * **STATE** : State of the nodes.
+- **STATE** : State of the nodes.
 Possible states include: allocated, down, drained, and idle.
 For example, the state "idle" means that the node is not allocated to any jobs and is available for use.
-  * **NODELIST** List of node names associated with this queue/partition
+- **NODELIST** List of node names associated with this queue/partition

 The `sinfo` example below, reports more complete information about the partition/queue short-serial